SQ77/spinShare/README.md

 ### Home Page

 Users are greeted by this page when they visit the SpinShare website.
-They are able to view the Absolute and Ally schedules for the current week and learn about the main features of SpinShare.
+They are able to view the Absolute, Ally, and Revolution schedules for the current week and learn about the main features of SpinShare.
 Clicking on the "Sign In With Google" button will allow users to login to their account.

 <img src="src/assets/images/spinShare_login.png" alt="SpinShare login" width="600" height=auto>